- Degree Requirements

 - Diversity Tuition Waiver

-- Statement on Scholarships for Incoming Students
+- Statement on Conditional Scholarships

 History of the UND School of Law

 Founded in 1899, the School of Law was the first professional school to begin operation within the University of North Dakota.
 Guy H. Corliss, a Grand Forks lawyer and the first Chief Justice of the North Dakota Supreme Court, was selected as the first dean of the law school.
 The only full-time instructor during the early years of the program, John E. Blair, a Harvard Law graduate, served as the secretary of the law school and directed the curriculum and operations.
-In 1904, when Andrew Bruce accepted the deanship, admission standards were lowered to require only two years of high school; nearly all students passed their courses and enrollment grew relatively strong.
+In 1904, when Andrew Bruce accepted the deanship, admission standards were lowered to require only two years of high school; nearly all students passed their courses and enrollment grew.

 The University of North Dakota is one of about 40 public universities with both a law school and medical school.
 Professional education plays an important role at UND.
 The School of Law offers our students a "best value" legal education within a personalized setting emphasizing a practice ready application of the law.